nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_bundle_structures.md

 ## ITK3 FHIR Document Structure Example ##

-The diagram below is an example of a ITK FHIR document payload that may be used with the ITK3 Distribution Bundle.
+The diagram below is an example of a ITK FHIR document payload that may be used with the ITK3 Messaging Distribution Bundle.
 When sending FHIR Documents the is a bundle of type document.

 <img src="images/explore/ITKDocExample.png" style="width:50%;max-width: 50%;">